-Existing policies might also be high priority for a full EqIA in some cases - for example, if a change in legislation or government policy means that the existing policy puts the Council at risk of discriminating or acting unfairly (e.g. some existing Human Resources policies had to be reviewed urgently as a result of the Equality Act in 2010).
+Existing policies might also be high priority for a full EqIA in some cases - for example, if a change in legislation or government policy means that the existing policy puts the Council at risk of discriminating or acting unfairly (e.g. some existing HR policies had to be reviewed urgently as a result of the Equality Act in 2010).

 Once you have identified the highest priority policies, the remainder of existing policies might be regarded as either medium or low priority, depending on their aims and potential impact on people.
-Factors such as the scale or importance of the policy to the Council's strategic Aims, Approaches and Actions (The Three 'A's); the number of people likely to be affected; and the potential impact on the Council's reputation are all factors that might help to make a judgement on the level of priority for EqIA.
+Factors such as the scale or importance of the policy to the Council's Corporate Plan; the number of people likely to be affected; and the potential impact on the Council's reputation are all factors that might help to make a judgement on the level of priority for EqIA.

 The judgement of priority should be made by the 'owner' of the policy (i.e. the person carrying out the equality screening).
 It is important to note that the priority of a policy cannot be precisely calculated: it must be judged.
 Prioritisation is by its very nature subjective and will follow the assessment of the potential impact of one policy compared to that of another.
-If in doubt, discuss this with colleagues or seek the advice of the Equality and Diversity Officer.
+If in doubt, discuss this with colleagues or seek the advice of the Policy Development Officer.